Fricano&Weber P.L.L.C. successfully provides personalized representaion.

 Calculating Alimony

-In certain situations, New Hampshire judges may order alimony payment, or spousal maintenance, to support a spouse after divorce.
 There are 3 different types of alimony in particular – short-term, reimbursement, or permanent.
 Temporary alimony is available to spouses who need financial assistance during the divorce process to cover living expenses.
 Reimbursement alimony may be ordered in cases where one spouse financially supported the other’s education or career during the marriage and can compensate for their contributions to the marriage.
-Permanent alimony is much less common and only given in long-term marriages where one spouse is unable to become self-supporting due to advanced age or disability.
+Permanent alimony is much less common and is only given in long-term marriages where one spouse is unable to become self-supporting due to advanced age or disability.

 -